Samuelote/Portfolio/README.md

 # Portfolio
-A personal portfolio I threw together and plan to be improving on over time.
+A personal portfolio I threw together.
+I plan to improve on it over time.

 ### View it here: https://samuelote.github.io/Portfolio/